Jun-jie-Huang/personal-page-academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I'm a senior undergraduate student in Beihang University.
+I'm a senior student at Beihang University.